 The council or regional district board can delegate some of its authority to the commission within limits established by legislation.
-The commission cannot exercise authority to make a bylaw or any power or duty exercisable only by bylaw.
-Also it cannot delegate its responsibilities to another body or person unless authorized.

 How to Proceed